watermelonoof/DynamicVariables/BuildExtension/README.md

 If you see `BUILD SUCESSFUL`, that's mean you have sucessfully compile the extension!
 The aix file will be located in ".../extension-template/out".

 If you see `BUILD FAILED`, that's mean there're something wrong in your code.

+# Conclusion
+Thanks for reading this.
+If you have anything not understand, please ask here.
+If you see any typo, tell me as well.